sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtwebengine</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Qt5 - QtWebEngine components
+Short desc    : Qt5 - QtWebEngine components
 URL          : http://www.qt.io
-Лицензия     : (LGPLv2 with exceptions or GPLv3 with exceptions) and BSD and LGPLv2+ and ASL 2.0 and IJG and MIT and GPLv2+ and ISC and OpenSSL and (MPLv1.1 or GPLv2 or LGPLv2)
+License      : (LGPLv2 with exceptions or GPLv3 with exceptions) and BSD and LGPLv2+ and ASL 2.0 and IJG and MIT and GPLv2+ and ISC and OpenSSL and (MPLv1.1 or GPLv2 or LGPLv2)
-Описание     : Qt5 - QtWebEngine components.
+Descript     : Qt5 - QtWebEngine components.
 ```

 </details>